 For their plumage, I’ve found clothing stores.
 Shops to decorate their nest and several watering holes.
 To help increase mobility I’ve found bike shops.
 All of the shops have originated in Oxford and are independently run.
+So here is a list of things to do in Oxford.

 If you devo need a morning pick me up.
 How about starting your day with a coffee in the Covered Market?